Analysis of Performance

 The PFA Standards of Cover compliance model as adopted by the Poudre Fire Authority Board of Directors designates the plan for improvement.
 The recommendations of the 2020 Community Risk Assessment and Standards of Cover specify the following analysis.
 Items two through five have the potential to improve this measure:

-1)Analyze system improvement with a third support company and determine the optimal location.
+1)Analyze system improvement with an additional company and determine the optimal location.

-2)Analyze the impact of an additional RAM unit in the south/southwest portion of the jurisdiction.
+2)Analyze the impact of an additional RAM unit in the south/southeast portion of the jurisdiction.

 3)Analyze the impact of an additional static planning zone in the southwest or western portion of the jurisdiction.

 4)Analyze the optimal static planning zone station location in the northeast portion of the jurisdiction.

 5)Analyze the impact of the current training schedules and rotations to ensure optimal coverage of the entire jurisdiction.

 PFA outcomes measures (specifically flashover and fire loss data as well as cardiac arrest survivability) continue to be at a high level.
 The cost of improving response time performance will need to be weighed against possible improvements in outcomes.

 Why Is This Important?

 High – Response times for emergency calls are influenced by fire companies through efficient turn-out times, firefighter training, effective station location, and the use of technology for efficient dispatch and call mapping.